yuan569/Html5-File-Upload/README.md

 ## Getting Started

 Ready to set File-Upload up on your page?
-Start by including the File-Upload CSS and Javascript.
+Start by including the File-Upload Css, Html and Javascript.
 You can grab both these files from the /dist folder.

 1. Download a zip of the latest release (or any previous one) from the Github Releases page.

-2. Include the CSS at the top of your page in your "head" tag:
+2. Include the Css at the top of your page in your "head" tag:
 ```bash
 <link href="path/to/fileupload.css" rel="stylesheet" />
 ```